susanodii/Glasp/Glasp.md

 ![](images/note_icon.png)

-5. Next, your texts gets hightlighted and a note box on the sidebar where you can take your note.
+1. Next, your texts gets hightlighted and a note box on the browser sidebar will appear.

 ![](images/note.PNG)